-- 3.)
-We must ensure that you get timely access to your covered services.
-As a member of Inclusa, you have a right to receive services listed in your care plan when you need them.
-Your care team will arrange for your covered services.
-Your team will also coordinate with your health care providers.
-Examples of these are doctors, dentists, and podiatrists.
-Contact your team for assistance in choosing your providers. - 4.)
+- 4.)
 We must protect the privacy of your personal health information.
 If you have questions or concerns about the privacy of your personal health information, please call your care team.
-See Appendix 7, page 89, for Inclusa's Notice of Privacy Practices. - 5.)
+See Appendix 7 for Inclusa's Notice of Privacy Practices. - 5.)
 We must give you access to your medical records.
 Ask your care team if you want a copy of your records.
 You have the right to ask Inclusa to change or correct your records. - 6.)
 We must give you information about Inclusa, our network of providers, and available services.
 Please contact your care team if you want this information. - 7.)
-We must support your right to make decisions about your services. - You have a right to know about all of your choices.
+We must support your right to make decisions about your services. - You have the right to know about all of your choices.
 This means you have the right to be told about all the options available, what they cost, and whether they are covered by Family Care.
-You can also suggest other services that you think would meet your needs. - You have the right to be told about any risks involved in your care. - You have the right to say "no" to any recommended care or services.

-- You have the right to get second medical opinions.
+You can also suggest other services you think would meet your needs. - You have the right to be told about any risks involved in your care. - You have the right to say "no" to any recommended care or services. - You have the right to get second medical opinions.
 Ask your care team if you need help getting a second opinion. - You have the right to give instructions about what you want done if you are not able to make decisions for yourself.
 Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
 You have the right to say what you want to happen if you are in this situation.
-This means if you want, you can develop an "advance directive."
+This means you can develop an "advance directive."

 There are different types of advance directives and different names for them.
 Documents called "living will" and "power of attorney for health care" are examples of advance directives.
-Contact your care team if you want to know more about advance directives. - 8.)
-You have the right to file a grievance or appeal if you are dissatisfied with your care or services.
-Chapter 8 (page 45) includes information about what you can do if you want to file a grievance or appeal.